ianhussey/blogdown-site/content/posts/2025-07-26-cohens-d-8/index.md

 sitemap: true
 ---

 I've spent a lot of time thinking about the plausibility of standardized effect sizes in the last year.
-From a trustworthiness assessment perspective, (standardized) effect sizes have a great combination of being commonly reported, easy to look into, having values that are range in their plausibility, and - when they go wrong - being at least somewhat diagnostic of other things having also gone wrong.
+From a trustworthiness assessment perspective, (standardized) effect sizes have a great combination of being commonly reported, easy to look into, having values that range in their plausibility, and - when they go wrong - being at least somewhat diagnostic of other things having also gone wrong.

 They are in the top left corner which makes them Cool and Good.
 For these reasons, they are useful to include in our critical thinking when reading any article or, more formally, as part of a Trustworthiness Assessment (e.g., using [Wilkinson et al.'s (2025) INSPECT-SR](https://www.medrxiv.org/content/10.1101/2024.11.25.24316905v3) tool).